ibm-cloud-docs/codeengine/learning-path.md

 ## Install the tools
 {: #lp-install-tools}

 If you plan to use the CLI, you must [install it](/docs/codeengine?topic=codeengine-install-cli).
-As you work with your {{site.data.keyword.codeengineshort}} workloads, refer to the [CLI command reference](/docs/codeengine?topic=codeengine-cli) and track of CLI version updates with the [CLI changelog](/docs/codeengine?topic=codeengine-cli_versions).
+As you work with your {{site.data.keyword.codeengineshort}} workloads, refer to the [CLI command reference](/docs/codeengine?topic=codeengine-cli) and track of CLI version updates with the [CLI change log](/docs/codeengine?topic=codeengine-cli_versions).

 If you do not want to use the CLI, you can [work from the console](https://cloud.ibm.com/codeengine/overview){: external}.